overington/dissertation-scattering-amplitudes/dissertation/chapters/20-elements-lorenz-group.md

   x^\mu &\to \tensor{\Lambda}{^\mu_\nu} x^\nu
 \end{align}

-To prove that this quantity os a 4-vector:
+To prove that this quantity of a 4-vector:

 \begin{align}
   v^\mu &= \dv{x^\mu}{\tau} \to  \dv{x^\mu}{x} \\